ikaromarlon/omie-harbor/README.md

 ### Setup a new DB

-If you are using a new MongoDB database you may need to setup indexes.
+If you are using a new MongoDB database you should setup indexes.
 You can do this by runing:

 ```bash
 npm run bin:dev # for development environment